DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-09.md

 But flesh with its life, that is, its blood, you shall not eat.

 ###### v5
-I will surely require accounting for your life's blood.
+I will surely require accounting[^1] for your life's blood.
 At the hand of every animal I will require it.
 At the hand of man, even at the hand of every man's brother, I will require the life of man.

 ###### v6
-Whoever sheds man's blood, his blood will be shed by man, for God made man in his own image.
+Whoever sheds man's [[blood in the Bible|blood]], his blood will be shed by man, for God made man [[image of God|in his own image]].

 ###### v7
 Be fruitful and multiply.
 Increase abundantly in the earth, and multiply in it."